oscardata963/Acccommodation-Price-Prediction/README.md

-# Project 1: Accommodation Price Predictions
+# Project 1: Accommodation Price Predictions - A Regression Task

 Accommodation costs share a significant portion of travellers' expenses.
 People always want to look for the best deals with rooms that fit their needs and preferences.
 However, with over thousands of choices over the Internet, people easily fall into a never-ending cycle of trying to manually targeting the best price.
 An intuitive